River Lea Theme Framework¶

 2. Add a custom CSS snippet in an extension¶

-You can override variables by listening to hook_civicrm_alterBundle
+You can override variables by listening to hook_civicrm_alterBundle:

 function my_ext_civicrm_alterBundle(CRM_Core_Resources_Bundle $bundle) {